1989 Tel Aviv–Jerusalem bus attack

-The Tel Aviv–Jerusalem bus 405 attack (הפיגוע בקו 405) was an attack that occurred on 6 July 1989, during the First Intifada, and was carried out by Abd al-Hadi Ghanim, a 25-year-old militant of the Palestinian Islamic Jihad.
-On a crowded Egged commuter bus line No. 405 en route from Tel Aviv to Jerusalem, Ghanim seized the steering wheel of the bus, running it off a steep cliff into a ravine in the area of Qiryat Ye'arim.
+On 6 July 1989, Abd al-Hadi Ghanim, a 25-year-old militant of the Palestinian Islamic Jihad, seized the steering wheel of a crowded Egged commuter bus line No. 405 en route from Tel Aviv to Jerusalem and ran it off a steep cliff into a ravine in the area of Qiryat Ye'arim.
 Sixteen civilians—including two Canadians and one American—died in the attack, and 27 were wounded.

-The incident has been described as the first Palestinian suicide attack, despite the survival of the attacker.
+The incident took place during the First Intifada, and has been described as the first Palestinian suicide attack, despite the survival of the attacker.
 It had also been described as a "commandeered crash" and an act with "definitional ambiguities", because the attack appeared to have been motivated by personal revenge.
 Despite this, the act was quickly labelled as terrorism by both sides in the Israeli–Palestinian conflict for political reasons.

 Attack

 On 6 July 1989, Egged commuter bus line No. 405 began its regular Highway 1 route from Tel Aviv to Jerusalem.
 When the bus passed Neve Ilan, one of the passengers, Abd al-Hadi Rafa Ghanim, attacked the driver, seized the steering wheel and pulled the bus over a steep precipice into a ravine in the area of Qiryat Ye'arim.
 The driver was unable to stabilize the bus; as a result the vehicle rolled down the depth of the ravine and caught fire.
 Some of the passengers were burned alive.

 Sixteen civilians were killed in the attack, including two Canadians and one American, and 27 were wounded.
 Students from the Telz-Stone yeshiva who heard the screaming rushed to the scene to administer first aid.
 One of them, Yehuda Meshi Zahav, went on to found ZAKA, a volunteer rescue service organization.